arunsatyarth/OneMiner/README.md

 8. Automatic connection to Wifi.
 Sometimes when network goes and comes back up, wifi dosen't connect and miner would be stuck.
 With this, it would connect automatically
 9. Launching scripts, commands at specifc times,eg: To restart machine at a set time.

-# How to use
-1. The first time you open the app, you will have a "Default Ethereum Miner" configured.
-Right click and edit it to change the wallet address to your address.
-2. You could create more miners with the Add Miner button.
-3. The first time it would take a bit of time to start mining as it needs to download the miners.
-4. You can configure settings from the settings window to mine on launch etc.
-5. Right click on the miner to Activate a miner, edit it or delete it.
-6. Activated miner: Any miner can be started by the start button but the Activated miner would be the miner which starts when system restarts and "Mine on Launch" is configured to Yes

-# System requirements
-1. Currently supports only Windows 7 and upwards
-2. .Net Framework 4.5

 ## Nvidia known issue with Monero/Cryptonight
 Nvidia(ccminer)  has been found to be a bit unstable on cryptonight.
 Some antivirus wrongly classifies ccminer as a virus.
 This in turn makes it to classify OneMiner as a virus.
 In the current release, Nvidia is supported but not selected by default while creating a new miner.
 But it can be manually selected from checkbox in the scripts tab.
 Use it only if you need it.